 Aims and Objectives

-This event will present an opportunity to hear in detail about some of the current project collaborations, and will focus on the academic interactions taking place in the field of medical imaging and especially across the EPSRC Centres for Mathematical Sciences in Healthcare.
+This event presented an opportunity to hear in detail about some of the current project collaborations, and focused on the academic interactions taking place in the field of medical imaging and especially across the EPSRC Centres for Mathematical Sciences in Healthcare.

-There will be a session for short “elevator pitches” from next generation researchers, who will also have the opportunity to present more detail about their work in a poster exhibition, which will run during the lunch and the drinks/networking session.
+There was a session for short “elevator pitches” from next generation researchers, who had the opportunity to present more detail about their work in a poster exhibition, which ran during the lunch and the drinks/networking session.

-This event will be of interest to participants from the biomedical imaging, mathematics, engineering, computer science and physics, as well as biology and medicine.
+This event was of interest to participants from the biomedical imaging, mathematics, engineering, computer science and physics, as well as biology and medicine.

 Registration and Venue

-Talks will be aimed at academics, and a mathematical background will be assumed, however, attendees from industry and the public sector are welcome.
+Talks were aimed at academics, and a mathematical background was assumed, however, attendees from industry and the public sector were welcomed.

-The workshop will take place at the Isaac Newton Institute for Mathematical Sciences in Cambridge.
+The workshop took place at the Isaac Newton Institute for Mathematical Sciences in Cambridge.
 Please see the Isaac Newton Institute website for further information about the venue.